awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

 ## PartitionInput Structure<a name="aws-glue-api-catalog-partitions-PartitionInput"></a>

-The structure used to create and update a partion\.
+The structure used to create and update a partition\.

 **Fields**
 + `Values` – An array of UTF\-8 strings\.